AC Electrical Panel Upgrade Cost in 2026

 - minor wiring corrections

-That is why detailed line-item estimates matter.
+These items can change the project scope, which is why detailed line-item estimates matter.

 Can you avoid a panel upgrade?